Azure/usql/FAQ.md

 # U-SQL

+### Using the built-in U-SQL Extractors is there any way to record the input lines that are invalid so that they can be analyzed later?

+You cannot capture errors with the built-in extractors.

+As a workaround, you can build your own extractor that uses a try catch and other checks and then add a column that stores the error and the input.*

+NOTE: because you may have a large amount in information in the debug column, you can use byte[] or string.
+Note that strings havea maximum size of 128KB.

+No. This is disallowed.

 ### Can I read/write files using code that is running within a U-SQL User-defined Operator (UDO)?

 No. This is disallowed.